La Liga: Court Rejects Barcelona Appeal For Olmo Registration

 Spanish media reported Barcelona have filed an appeal to the magistrate court which will be heard on Monday, a day before the deadline.

-La Liga said the decision not to register Olmo, who was a youth player at Barcelona but left for Dinamo Zagreb at age 16, was initially taken by its Budget Validation Body.
+La Liga said the decision not to register Olmo, who was a youth player at Barcelona but left for Dinamo Zagreb aged 16, was initially taken by its Budget Validation Body.

 It was then confirmed three times by its Financial Fair Play Committee, its Social Appeals Committee and by the Uefa Second Instance Licensing Committee of the Spanish Football Federation.